RYBD BLOG

 • When the company wants or needs to have a fiscal year-end

-• When the company is owned in-part by a self-directed IRA
+• When a self-directed IRA partially owns the company.

 • When the company wants to accumulate funds to reinvest and opts to take advantage of the relatively low C corporation tax rate up front